Has your employment been terminated without fair reason?

-If you feel this is the case, you could be eligible to make an unfair dismissal claim against your employer.
-Read on to find out more about unfair dismissal in the workplace and call us on 0808 164 0808.
+If you feel this is the case, you could be eligible to make a claim against your employer.
+Read on to find out more about unfair dismissal in the workplace and call our unfair dismissal solicitors on 0808 164 0808.

 What is unfair dismissal?

 If you are “let go” by the company you work for, and they fail to provide fair reasoning for this decision, this would be classed as unfair dismissal by law.
 You are also protected by the law if your employer terminates your contract without following the correct dismissal procedure.
-This should be outlined in your contractual documents.
+This would sometimes cross over into wrongful dismissal.

 - Capability or qualifications: being unable to fulfil your job requirements, or being dishonest in your qualifications to gain the position.